chasehawaii/chasehawaii.github.io/index.md

 In the future we will add event handlers to each of the buttons.
 So that users can easily see where they will be redirected to.
 <img width="1452" alt="screen shot 2017-03-22 at 8 20 43 pm" src="https://cloud.githubusercontent.com/assets/25087813/24234642/8e65c73c-0f3d-11e7-96b5-513a6d53bcd1.png">

 After a user is logged in they will be directed to their home page.
-This is the user's profile page where they can see the items they have submitted (add status later) and create a "bucket list" to save items they would like to do for later.
+This is the user's profile page where they can see the items they have submitted and create a "bucket list" to save items they would like to do for later.

+This page will change in that the user will have the number of reviews they've submitted which will be made unique for hikes/restaurants/beaches, if a user hits a certain number of reviews for any category, or hits another criteria.
+Their profile will display a "rank".
+For example if they review 50 restaurants they will have the rank "Explorer" displayed on their profile.

 <img width="1423" alt="screen shot 2017-03-22 at 8 22 06 pm" src="https://cloud.githubusercontent.com/assets/25087813/24234663/a748707e-0f3d-11e7-843a-0db327e6b148.png">

 This is a create profile page for new users.